Update – Mount Zion Colored Methodist Episcopal Church Cemetery

 or at least friends with members of the church.

 In November, Ned Edelen spent a day clearing brush in anticipation of the arrival of Jim Gibb and his survey equipment.
 Later in the month Ned, Jim, and I spent a day mapping the graves with the surveying equipment.
 We also located the probable remnants of the church and a filled in well.
 To date, we’ve mapped 75 graves that date to the period 1890 (when the cemetery was founded) to 1968 at the latest.
 The latter date is based on the date on the Robert Chambers grave stone.
-While we were successful in documenting the location of graves in this early African American Methodist Episcopal Church’s cemetery, we only know who three of the individuals buried in the cemetery were:
+While we were successful in documenting the location of graves in this early African American Methodist Episcopal Church’s cemetery, we only know who five of the individuals buried in the cemetery were:

-1. Robert Hayes Wheeler Chambers, 1867-1968 (marked grave).
+5. Robert Hayes Wheeler Chambers, 1867-1968 (marked grave).

 Draft Map of Mount Zion Cemetery